-- Have designation by the Division of Mental Health and Addiction (DMHA) as offering American Society of Addiction Medicine (ASAM) Patient Placement Criteria level 3.5 and/or 3.1. - Enroll with IHCP with provider type 11 and specialty 836.
+- Designated by the Division of Mental Health and Addiction (DMHA) as offering American Society of Addiction Medicine (ASAM) Patient Placement Criteria level 3.5 and/or 3.1. - Certified as a residential (sub-acute stabilization) facility by DMHA. - Enrolled with IHCP with provider type 11 and specialty 836.